Sharp bounds and testability of a Roy model of STEM major choices

 { {The first version is of 22 April 2012.
 The present version is of \today.
-This research was supported by SSHRC Grants 410-2010-242 and 435-2013-0292, NSERC Grant 356491-2013, and Leibniz Association Grant SAW-2012-ifo-3.
+This research was supported by SSHRC Grants 410-2010-242, 435-2013-0292 and 435-2018-1273, NSERC Grant 356491-2013, and Leibniz Association Grant SAW-2012-ifo-3.
 The research was conducted in part, while Marc Henry was visiting the University of Tokyo and Isma\^^22el Mourifi\'e was visiting Penn State and the University of Chicago.
 The authors thank their respective hosts for their hospitality and support.
-They also thank Victor Chernozhukov, Sokbae Lee and Adam Rosen for providing the STATA code and helping with the implementation of intersection bounds inference and D\'esir\'e K\'edagni, Lixiong Li, Karim N'Chare and Idrissa Ouili for excellent research assistance.
-Helpful discussions with Laurent Davezies, James Heckman, Hidehiko Ichimura, Koen Jochmans, Ulrich M\^^22uller, Aureo de Paula, Azeem Shaikh and helpful comments from four anonymous referees, from seminar audiences in Cambridge, Chicago, \'Ecole polytechnique, Indiana, Penn State, Princeton, Toronto, Toulouse, UCL, UPenn, from graduate students at the University of Chicago and from participants at the Vanderbilt conference on identification and inference in microeconometrics and the Toulouse School of Economics conference on recent advances in set identification are also gratefully acknowledged.
+They also thank D\'esir\'e K\'edagni, Lixiong Li, Karim N'Chare, Idrissa Ouili and particularly Thomas Russell and Sara Hossain for excellent research assistance.
+Helpful discussions with Laurent Davezies, James Heckman, Hidehiko Ichimura, Koen Jochmans, Essie Maasoumi, Chuck Manski, Ulrich M\^^22uller, Aureo de Paula, Azeem Shaikh and very helpful and detailed comments from five anonymous referees, from numerous seminar audiences and the 2018 Canadian senate open caucus on women and girls in STEM are also gratefully acknowledged.
 Correspondence address: Department of Economics, Max Gluskin House, University of Toronto, 150 St. George St., Toronto, Ontario M5S 3G7, Canada}}